r0bis/work-time-model-psy/README.md

 ## Principles

-1. Express everything in easy to grasp time units.
+1. **Express everything in easy to grasp time units**.
 Make only simple changes such as changing number of minutes of an intervention component or number of times such component is needed in one cycle of intervention.
 Allow the spredsheet mechanism to propagate the changes across the whole spreadsheet.
-	1.1. _You only change number of minutes and number of times_.
+	1. _You only change number of minutes and number of times_.
 Do not change cells with time format, or formulas.
-2. Everybody has a specific amount of working time available per year.
-Capacity is also measured in how many people can be served per year given the MDT members we have.
+2. Everybody has a _specific amount of working (contracted) time available per year_.
+Capacity of our unit is measured in how many people can be served per year given the MDT members we have and pathways we have (e.g. MBT, SCM, groups).
+	1. Capacity will be visualized in a throughput model.
-3. This model works for small teams (2 to 17 people) who directly work with the patients.
+3. This _model works for small teams (2 to 17) of people who directly work with the patients_.
 It can be upscaled to larger teams, but perhaps more than 30 would become unwieldy.
-However it could work if we had some "generic" workers - i.e. their expected work would be the same - say provide 30 episodes of SCM and 30 assessments per year.
-Then we could record that we employ 2 such therapists and multiply the results.
+However it could work with more people if we had some "generic" workers - i.e. their expected work during the year would be the same - say to provide 30 episodes of SCM and 30 assessments per year.
+Then we could record that we employ 2 such therapists.
+There is a provision for this described below (top middle cell in clinician time box).
-4. The timings of interventions are first assessed by the author and then opinions of clinicians are sought both individually and at team away days.
-Results are a pretty good estimate how much time each intervention will take on average.
+4. The **timings of interventions** have been first assessed by the author and then opinions of clinicians are changed the estimates.
+Both individual input and collective input was gained at team away days.
+Resulting timings are a pretty good estimate how much time each intervention will take.
 5. The overhead time associated with each clinician is looked at on _per-week_ basis - as this is time easy to understand.
-Meetings and such things are usually well understood weekly.
-Later in the individual clinican boxes the weekly amount is multiplied by the available hours variable.
+Meetings and such things are usually better understood at weekly timescale.
+Later in the individual clinican time boxes we can estimate better how much time each clinician is to spend on overhead activity.

 ## Parts

 Description of parts of the model.
 Many cells contain a tiny red triangle in the top-right corner.
-That is a note you can see hovering the mouse over the triangle.
-Notes were mostly taken during the team discussion process in the away-day and reflect why we had to choose those numbers.
+That is a note which you can see in Excel when hovering the mouse over that triangle.
+Notes were mostly taken during the team discussion process in the away-day and reflect why the numbers are what they are.
 Further notes were added to document functional parts of the spreadsheet.
+The notes have served as basis for this README.

-### Intervention box
+### Intervention boxes

 ![Intervention: SCM](img/interv_assmt.png)

-Top left cell - "Individual Factor" for SCM - how many clinicians it takes to conduct this activity.
+> Top left cell - "Individual Factor" for SCM - how many clinicians it takes to conduct this activity.
+For groups it usually is 2.
+Group activities also have a group-factor - how many people can be in a group.

 List of component activities.
 Names are hoped to be short and self - explanatory:

 * `ASSMT-Contact` - direct contact with the patient.
-Preferably F2F.
-60 minutes.
-2.6 times per assessment.
+Preferably _F2F_ for 60 minutes and happen _2.6_ times per assessment.
 (We see people for 2 to 3 sessions per assessment - slightly more 3 than 2 - hence 2.6 times on average)
 * `ASSMT-preRead` - we have to read documentation and notes before we see the patient.
 45 minutes, once per assessment.
-(In complex cases may take more)
+(In complex cases may take more, in new cases - less).
 * `ASSMT-Contact-write` - after the contact we will need to open RiO and write the clinical note.
-30 minutes, happens same number of times as we see the patient.
+30 minutes; it happens the same number of times as we see the patient.
 * `ASSMT-Report` - after we are done with the assessment we need to put together a report (includes diagnosis, basis for diagnosis, risk and comprehensive history).
 Without a report a proper assessment has not happened.
 2 hours, once per assessment.
 * `ASSMT- RiskAssessment` - we have to open RiO and deal with a cumbersome form.
 Preferably copy-paste risk summary and plan from the report, but it still will take time.
 RA is a must.
 15 minutes, once per assessment.
+Sometimes might take more time.
 * `ASSMT-Admin-ifYES` - includes clustering, clinical coding, moving to appropriate part of the waiting lists and letters.
 It is always easier to say "Yes, we take the patient" (which happens in ~ 60% of cases).
-25 minutes (if we have admin support), once.
+Takes 25 minutes (_if_ we have admin support), once per assessment.
 * `ASSMT-Admin-ifNO` Saying no is always more complex, need to say why and suggest alternatives.
 45 minutes, once.

 Intervention time is tallied in the light yellow cell in the first row.
 Formula is: `=SUMPRODUCT(C19:C25,D19:D25)/1440` - which means sum of horizontal multiplication products divided by 1440.
 Here we have 0.310416667 days which translates to 07:27:00 (seven hours and 27 minutes).
-Dividing the sum of minutes by 1440 we get days as there are that number of minutes within 24 hours.
+Dividing the sum of minutes by 1440 we get days as there are 1440 number of minutes within 24 hours.
 The decimal number is then formatted as time (Custom format `[hh]:mm:ss`).
+The idea is - this much of one clinician's working time will be taken by this activity. _You do not need to change cells that are formatted as time._

 Below the intervention time we can see the percentage of time that is spent on direct interaction with the patient.
 It comes comparing the contact time (for some interventions it includes also telephone calls) with the total time spent on the activity.